harishvc/quick-references/mysql/intro-query.md

 4 rows in set (0.00 sec)
 ```

-##Question 10: Find employees names starting with A
+##Question: Find employees names starting with A
 ```
 select name from emp where name LIKE 'a%';
 +------+